 Montana is an at-fault state — meaning the person at fault is responsible for all medical expenses of anyone injured in the accident.
 Insurance claims are typically paid out:

-If you’re injured in an accident you caused.
+- If you’re injured in an accident you caused.
 Your health insurance or medical coverage through an auto policy may cover your expenses up to policy limits.

-If you’re injured in an accident caused by another driver.
+- If you’re injured in an accident caused by another driver.
 That driver’s liability coverage may help cover your medical bills.

 How do I report an accident in Montana?

 You must report all accidents that result in more than $1,000 in damages or cause death or injury.
-Submit an accident report in writing within 10 days of the accident to the Montana Motor Vehicles.
+Submit an accident report in writing within 10 days of the accident to the Montana Department of Motor Vehicles.

 Insurance protects you, your passengers and the drivers around you.
 If you plan to drive in Montana, be sure to carry the minimum liability required.
 To find the best coverage for the best prices, compare your options.

-Common questions about auto insurance in Montana
+Common questions about Montana auto insurance

 Which car insurance provider is best for me?